project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/server_installation.md

    |**sunbird_init_admin_user_email**| email of first sunbird admin user |yes|
    |**sunbird_init_admin_user_phone**| phone (without country code) of first sunbird admin user e.g. 9090909090 |yes|

 7. Run the script `./sunbird_install.sh`.
-This script sets up the infra setup from  stage 1 to stage 8 in a sequence as mentioned in the following table:
+This script sets up the infra from stage 1 to stage 8 in a sequence as mentioned in the following table:

    |Stage no |Stage name|Description|
    |:-----      |:-------|:--------|